Koshmaar/simple-flashcards/README.md

 - add frontend for quizzes, ie. 55 random questions, setting time limit, calculating score etc.

 ## Done
++ remember sessions locally also for decks loaded from internet
 + flag -q which skips all config questions (accepts defaults) and goes directly to quiz
 + add mode for interactively adding new questions
 + make it support DMOC type of questions (line by line rendering), when answer is in list format